search

 As with Asana, Monday provides visualization of all workflows, easier collaboration, and the ability to track workflow as a whole.
 The platform’s control panel is also located on the left side and provides access to whiteboards, timelines and other work areas.
 Whereas in Asana, you can create cards from a task and it’s as convenient as possible, Monday is much more convenient to view as a table.
 Your tasks are broken down into cells and you can highlight their priority, deadline and execution status.
 You can also view tasks in card form in the same order, but you may get sore eyes because of the color design.

-For those who like user-friendly and creative interfaces, it’s also worth noting that Monday sometimes provides thematic design, which you can notice if you move the task to the “Done” status.
-Such a little thing will lift your spirits during the holiday season.
+For those who appreciate user-friendly and creative interfaces, it’s worth noting that Monday occasionally offers thematic designs.
+You can experience this when you move a task to the “Done” status.
+This small detail can uplift your spirits during the holiday season.

 If we compare Monday vs Asana project management tools, we can say that the two platforms are made on the same principle.
 Both tools help you visualize your work in a convenient format.
 Monday is more for those who care about color code and task design.
 On the other hand, Asana is designed in a more practical style and offers a wider range of functions, such as Universal Reporting.